 The centerpiece of every birthday party is naturally the cake.
-It took me a long time to come up with a design that I felt confident I could pull off.
+It took me a long time to come up with a design that I felt confident I could pull off for Max’s Dinosaur Birthday Party.
 In fact, I tried to cajole Max into cupcakes.
-At one point he reluctantly agreed, but I knew he really wanted a big cake, so the wheels kept turning.
+At one point he reluctantly agreed, but I knew he really wanted a big, fabulous cake, so I kept the wheels kept turning.

-Once I remembered my mini-bunt cake pan in the back of my cupboard, the whole design came together.
-I made a miniature chocolate bunt cake and topped it with a drippy red glaze for a lava-flowing volcano.
-The rest of the cake was very basic and easy to frost with butter-cream frosting.
+Once I remembered the mini-bunt cake pan in the back of my cupboard, the whole design came together.
+The cake would be topped with a volcano!
+I made a miniature chocolate bunt cake and dripped it with a red glaze to mimic lava.
+The rest of the cake was very basic and easy to frost with green and brown buttercream frosting.
 Yum!

 I sculpted dinosaurs out of marzipan, drawing inspiration from other cakes I found online.
-Those cakes used fondant, but I don’t think that’s delicious and taste is a key criteria for everything I serve.
+Those cakes used fondant, but that just doesn’t taste good to me.
+Deliciousness is a key criteria for everything I serve.
 Form can’t come before flavor when it comes to food.
-The month before, I had made the Peter Rabbit Garden Cake from Martha Stewart and Max had gone crazy over the marzipan vegetables, so marzipan dinos make sense.
+The month before, I had made a Peter Rabbit Garden Cake inspired by Martha Stewart and Max had gone crazy over the marzipan vegetables, so marzipan dinosaurs make sense.
 I sculpted them the night before which helped them harden a bit, but also caused a touch of droopiness.

 The crowing glory came when it was time to sing Happy Birthday.
-Right before serving, we put a small bottle cap with a little dry ice to make the volcano smoke.
-It was a fantastic effect for a fantastic four year old.
+Right before serving, we put a small bottle cap with a little dry ice in the center of the bunt cake volcano.
+Then we poured just a touch of water to make the volcano smoke.
+It was spectacular!
+What a fantastic effect for a four year old’s birthday cake!

 Gulp, he’s growing up so fast!
 Stop time, stop.